Characterizing finitely generated fields by a single field axiom: Introduction

 \section{Introduction}

 First-order logic naturally applies to the study of fields.
 Consequently, it is of interest to investigate the expressive power of first-order logic in natural classes of fields.
 This is well-understood in the cases of algebraically closed fields, real-closed fields and $p$-adically closed fields.
-Namely, every such field $K$ is elementary equivalent to its ``constant field'' $\kappa$ -- the relative algebraic closure of the prime field in $K$ --, and its first-order theory is decidable.
+Namely, every such field $K$ is elementary equivalent to its ``constant field'' $\kappa$, i.e., the relative algebraic closure of the prime field in $K$, and its first-order theory is decidable.

 This article is concerned with fields which are at the centre of (birational) arithmetic geometry, namely the finitely generated fields $K$, which are the function fields of integral $\Z$-schemes of finite type.
-For such a field $K$, let $\td(K)$ be the absolute transcendence degree, i.e., the transcendence degree over its prime field $\kappa_0$, and define the \emph{Kronecker dimension} of~$K$ by $\dim(K):=\td(K)$ if $\chr(K)>0$, and $\dim(K):=\td(K)+1$ if $\chr(K)=0$.

 The \emph{Elementary Equivalence versus Isomorphism Problem,} for short EEIP, asks whether the elementary theory $\Th(K)$ of a finitely generated field $K$ (always in the language of rings) encodes the isomorphism type of $K$ in the class of all finitely generated fields.
 This question goes back to the 1970s and seems to have first been posed explicitly in \cite{P_EEI}, with the work of \nmnm{Rumely}~\cite{Rumely}, \nmnm{Duret} \cite{Du} and \nmnm{Pierce}~\cite{Pi} notable predecessors.

 On the other hand, through the work of \nmnm{Rumely} \cite{Rumely}, much more than the EEIP is known for global fields: namely, the existence of uniformly definable G\"odel functions proved in that article implies that each global field $K$ is axiomatizable by a single sentence $\theta^{\rm Ru}_K$ in the class of global fields, i.e. $\theta^{\rm Ru}_K$ holds in a global field $L$ if and only if $L \cong K$.
-This was extended and sharpened by the second author in \cite{P_EEI2}, by showing that for every finitely generated field $K$ of Kronecker dimension $\dim(K)\leqslant2$ there exists a sentence $\theta_K$ such that $\theta_K$ holds in a finitely generated field $L$ iff $L\cong K$ as fields.
+This was extended and sharpened by the second author in \cite{P_EEI2}, by showing that for every finitely generated field $K$ of {\it Kronecker dimension\/} $\dim(K)\leqslant2$ there exists a sentence $\theta_K$ such that $\theta_K$ holds in a finitely generated field $L$ if and only if $L\cong K$ as fields.
+Here, for arbitrary fields $F$, the Kronecker dimension is $\dim(F):=\td(F)+1$ if $\chr(F)=0$, respectively $\dim(F):=\td(F)$ if $\chr(F)>0$, where $\td(F)$ is the {\it absolute\/} transcendence degree of $F$.